 For general tips on following the Tour de France, this blog article might give you some ideas.

 And why not combine your Tour de France viewing with a tour of your own!
-Cycling Languedoc’s Backroads of Eastern Languedoc self-guided tour will take you through much of the same beautiful scenery as the pros this July.
+Cycling Languedoc’s Backroads of Eastern Languedoc self-guided tour and Nîmes-Narbonne self-guided tour will take you through some of the same beautiful scenery as the pros in July.